Meter overview

 5. Aggregate meters (Utility Platform subscription)

-Why attach a meter to a building and not an organization?
+Why attach a meter to a site and not an organization?

 Meter account relationships